Omitama: Climate

 Omitama has a Humid continental climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Omitama is 13.7 °C. The average annual rainfall is 1357 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.6 °C, and lowest in January, at around 2.8 °C.

 Demographics

-Per Japanese census data, the population of Omitama peaked around the year 2000 and has declined slightly since.
+According to the national census, population peaked around 2000 and has declined since.
+The 2020 census recorded 48,870 residents (density ~338/km²) over 144.7 km².

 History

 The city of Omitama was established on March 27, 2006, from the merger of the towns of Ogawa and Minori (both from Higashiibaraki District), and the village of Tamari (from Niihari District).
 The new city took its name from portions of the three older town and village names from which it was formed, Ogawa, Minori, Tamari.

 Government

 Omitama has a mayor-council form of government with a directly elected mayor and a unicameral city council of 20 members.
 Omitama contributes one member to the Ibaraki Prefectural Assembly.
 In terms of national politics, the city is part of Ibaraki 2nd district of the lower house of the Diet of Japan.